ABOUT

 History / Timeline

 The CEC was formed as an informal group called Keep Eldorado Safe in June 2023.
 The group grew quickly, and by the end of the summer over 100 volunteers had distributed flyers to more than 3,000 homes in Eldorado and surrounding areas.
-By October, the Keep Eldorado Safe steering committee filed with the New Mexico Secretary of State and the Internal Revenue Service as a 501(c)3 nonprofit organization, with a name that more clearly reflected the larger mission: Clean Energy Coalition for Santa Fe County.
+Later that year the Keep Eldorado Safe steering committee filed with the New Mexico Secretary of State and the Internal Revenue Service as a 501(c)3 nonprofit organization, with a name that more clearly reflected the larger mission: Clean Energy Coalition for Santa Fe County.

 https://www.santafecountynm.gov/uploads/documents/Case_24-5200_AES_Hearing_Officer_Recommended_Order.pdf